 Bleeding gums is one of many symptoms that may indicate that you have periodontal disease.
 The process begins when the plaque that settles around your gum lines fails to be removed by daily brushing and flossing.
 When plaque stays on your teeth, it turns into tartar, and only your dentist can remove tartar.
 The plaque and the tartar are irritants that house the bacteria that cause the gums to become infected.

 Brushing and flossing are effective means of prevention.
 Here are some other tips:

 - Twice a Day: Brush your teeth.
 Also remember to brush your tongue and the roof of your mouth.

 - Once a Day: Floss your teeth.
 Use an irrigator like a Waterpick or Hydrofloss for even deeper cleaning of the gum pockets.

 - Two to four times a year: Visit your dentist for a cleaning (50 percent of patients must go to the dentist more than twice a year to maintain gum wellness).
 More frequent visits are required by those who have the disease, until it is under control.

 - Be Proactive!
-Visit your dentist if you have any of these warning signs of periodontal disease: Bleeding gums when brushing or flossing; red, swollen, or tender gums; gums that have pulled away from teeth; bad breath
+Visit your dentist if you have any of these warning signs of periodontal disease: Bleeding gums when brushing, flossing or using flossing alternative systems; red, swollen, or tender gums; gums that have pulled away from teeth; bad breath

 Dr. Chris Kammer has been an expert for USA Today, Reader’s Digest, Fox